Mayes and JFCY v Minister of Citizenship and Immigration [Citizenship Application Fees]

 Tammie Mayes, born in the United States, was a child raised in the care of an Ontario Children’s Aid Society, having been made a permanent Crown ward at age 11.
 After aging out of care in 1988 without permanent immigration status in Canada, she sought to regularize her status but the application fees and paperwork posed multiple barriers for her; it was not until 2016, when she was about 47 years old, that she was finally granted permanent residence on humanitarian and compassionate grounds.

 In March 2015 Ms. Mayes also applied for Canadian citizenship, but requested a waiver of the $630 application fee on compassionate grounds and to alleviate the special and unusual hardship she faced as a person with a disability and further to s.
 5(4) of the Citizenship Act.
 Citizenship and Immigration Canada refused to process her application without payment of the fee.
 Ms. Mayes challenged this refusal as unreasonable and in violation of the s.
 7 Charter right to security of the person, and on grounds that the blanket application fee for citizenship applications without regard to the multiple deprivations and difficulties faced by former Crown wards exacerbated and perpetuated their disadvantages in violation of the s.15 Charter guarantee of equal protection and benefit of the law.

-Please use the Mayes Order in advocating for waivers from the citizenship application fee.
+Please use the Court Order in Mayes JFCY v MCI in advocating for waivers from the citizenship application fee.

 For further information, contact: